This Popular Grocery Store Actually Has a Great Deal on Wedding Flowers

 Chances are you’ve heard the saying, Whole Paycheck, in reference to the high-end supermarket chain Whole Foods.
 But believe it or not, when it comes to wedding flowers the word Wholesale is more like it.

-Not that there’s NOT a markup on their wedding flowers–there definitely is!–but compared to how much wedding flowers cost on average, they’re actually not too shabby.
-Check out the prices from Reddit user Laur371, who recently wrote about her experience with their floral department:
+Not that there’s NOT a markup on their wedding flowers—there definitely is!—but compared to how much wedding flowers cost on average, they’re actually not too shabby.

 I first heard about using them from weddit but have had trouble finding prices on the internet.
 I wanted to share my experience (I have booked with Whole Foods).